 This event is presented by the Berlin University Alliance in cooperation with the Cluster of Excellence “Contestations of the Liberal Script – SCRIPTS” and the Berlin Clubcommission.
 The Berlin University Alliance is a consortium of Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin und Charité – Universitätsmedizin Berlin.
 Together they aim to make Berlin an integrated research environment across all boundaries.
 The Cluster of Excellence SCRIPTS is an international research platform based in Berlin that investigates contestations of the liberal script, as well as alternative models of social and political order, in historical, global, and comparative perspective.

-PUBLIC DISCUSSION VIA LIVESTREAM AND ON-SITE AT THE BERLIN SCIENCE WEEK CAMPUS.
+PUBLIC DISCUSSION ON-SITE AT THE BERLIN SCIENCE WEEK CAMPUS.
+PLEASE REGISTER.

 On-site the protective and hygienic measures of the Museum of Natural History apply.
 The so-called 3G rule (for “geimpft, genesen oder getestet“, i.e. “vaccinated, recovered or tested”) will be applied: Anyone who is not fully vaccinated or is not considered recovered will be required to provide a recent negative Covid-19 test.
 Visiting the event is permitted with a medical face mask only.

-We will take pictures and videos on the Campus on 5/6 November, which we will use for documentation and communication purposes, and will livestream the events on our website.
-If you do not agree, please send your denial to via email to firstname.lastname@example.org prior to the Campus.
+We will take pictures and videos on the Campus on 5/6 November, which we will use for documentation and communication purposes.
+If you do not agree, please send your denial to via email to email@example.com prior to the Campus.
 We also refer to our data protection regulation.

 Katharin Ahrend is a cultural manager, curator and cultural-political consultant in the field of social justice, urban planning and club culture.
 At the Clubcommission Berlin, she heads the Awareness & Diversity department, which is structurally concerned with creating the safest and most diverse spaces possible within club culture.
 Since the beginning of the pandemic, Katharin Ahrend has been an active founding member of the global campaign United We Stream as well as the creative director of the Day Of Club Culture in Berlin.
 After studying Business Psychology, she completed her Master’s in Cultural Management and has since worked for various cultural projects in Germany and the Middle East as well as for many festivals.
 Among other things, Katharin was the artistic director of the Artlake Festival and was substantially involved in building up the Feel Festival in Berlin/Brandenburg.
 Until 2019 she has been responsible for the cultural development and cultural-political representation of the former mint Alte Münze in Berlin.
 Katharin Ahrend’s cultural work is characterized by her own reflection on structural and social inequalities and the search for cultural strategies to counteract discrimination and exclusion.
 The goal is always to create spaces and platforms that promote exchange and the dismantling of boundaries and prejudices.